chandchen/tutorial-and-resource/README.md

 # Tutorials and Resources

 #### Introduction:
-> I am beginner in Django, here is about learning django framework resources, and some web development technology resources, just take down what I am learning during the process.
+> Here is resource about learning django framework from beginning, and some web development technology resources, just take down what I am learning during the process.

-#### Walkthrough:
+At the same time, I will record some useful python packages, then give a brief introduction.

-##### 1. About Python
+##### 1. Python - Life is short, you need Python

 [Python 3.6.2 documentation](https://docs.python.org/3.6/)